Directed by: Morten Tyldum || Produced by: Nora Grossman, Ido Ostrowsky, Teddy Schwarzman

 On the other hand, I thought the aspects of Turing’s private life, namely his real-life homosexuality and fictionalized Autism-spectrum personality, were tastefully handled.
 The former is examined as it unfairly impacted his life after the war, while at the same time never overshadowing his groundbreaking accomplishments, and the latter provides a more satisfactory (and entertaining) arc than the character’s actual real-life personality.
 Sure, screenwriter Graham Moore & Co. essentially turn Turing into a deeper, glorified version of Sheldon Cooper from The Big Bang Theory (2007-present), but I’d argue that the end result is a more likable, personable, and memorable character that does greater service to Turing’s legacy in the long run — as odd as that sounds.

-In the end, TIG is worth watching if only for obligatory viewing of all eight 2015 Best Picture nominations, and considerably more so if you wanna see Cumberbatch at the height of his powers.
+In the end, The Imitation Game is worth watching if only for obligatory viewing of all eight 2015 Best Picture nominations, and considerably more so if you want to see Benedict Cumberbatch at the height of his powers.
 Beyond that though, the film is none too special as either a wartime intelligence-drama or a historical period piece.
 It’ll fill you with plenty of warm feelings by the end, but there’s little here to truly captivate anyone or anything you’ll remember after you leave the theatre.
-But again, at least it tries more than The Theory of Everything
+But again, at least it tries more than The Theory of Everything.

 SUMMARY & RECOMMENDATION: Cumberbatch delivers as one of the most entertaining and talented up-and-coming actors working, today.
 His portrayal of the previously unappreciated Alan Turing is sympathetic, likable, and suitably tragic.
 In his own way, he does the quiet war hero justice.
 The way director Morten Tyldum incorporates elements of the outside world and the greater conflict at large adds depth to this otherwise quiet adventure.

 — However… nothing much exciting or dramatic happens during the whole movie (visually, its style is uninteresting), and things aren’t helped by numerous side-plots that don’t go anywhere and altogether uninteresting romantic teases.

 —> ON THE FENCE